What to do When You've Found Kittens

 • Reach out to the community to find a foster - If no family or friends can foster, update your posts on social media or make new ones asking if someone else in the community can step up and hold onto the kittens until safe placement can be found.

-After the kittens are weaned you can post them for adoption directly through Adopt-a-Pet.
+• Post the pet on Adopt-a-Pet's Rehome site - After the kittens are weaned you can post them for adoption directly through Adopt-a-Pet.
 This allows individuals looking to adopt a pet the ability to see that the kittens you've found need placement, and will walk you through the steps shelters and rescues take to find safe placement.

-TNR - If indoor placement can not be obtained, perform TNR and provide community cat care- even for kittens!
+• TNR - If indoor placement can not be obtained, perform TNR and provide community cat care- even for kittens!
 By ensuring each kitty is spayed or neutered, you can prevent having many more kittens to find placement for in a few more months.
 Many organizations offer TNR for free or at a highly discounted rate.
-We recommend OARUCAN, and The Humane Society of Greater Dayton.
+We recommend OAR, UCAN, and The Humane Society of Greater Dayton.
 We also recommend Alley Cat Allies website for information on providing care to community cats.
 Even if the cat is intended to be placed in a home in the future, performing TNR and returning the location the cat was found will give them a better chance at finding a home and free up shelter space for animals without other options in the mean time.

 Still need help?